Automobile Insurance — the Personal Auto Policy (PAP)

 Part C: Uninsured and Underinsured Motorists Coverage; Stacking

 Most states require licensed drivers to have to at least a minimum of auto insurance coverage.
 However, many drivers, nonetheless, drive without insurance.
 According to the Insurance Information Institute, the number of uninsured drivers usually varies between 13.5% and 14.5%, although in some states, such as Mississippi and Texas, it may be much higher.
 The Uninsured Motorists Coverage will cover the insured if they suffer damages from uninsured motorists, which are defined as drivers without insurance, drivers with less than the required minimum, hit-and-run drivers, and drivers insured by insolvent insurance companies.
 The cost of uninsured motorist coverage depends on the number of uninsured drivers in a state, with higher rates in states with a higher number of uninsured motorists.
-No-fault insurance also helps to mitigate any losses due to uninsured motorists, since an injured party can collect from his own insurance company if the injuring party has inadequate or no insurance.
+No-fault insurance also mitigates losses due to uninsured motorists, since an injured party can collect from his own insurance company if the injuring party has inadequate or no insurance.

 Uninsured motorists' coverage does not cover underinsured motorists.
 So, if you are injured by someone that has insurance, but not enough to cover your damages, then you will not get any more than what you can collect from the person that injured you and his insurance company.
 However, you can purchase an endorsement for underinsured motorists insurance.
 Any deficiency of compensation for injuries caused by someone with inadequate insurance to cover your losses can be collected from your own insurance company, up to the policy limits.

-The price of uninsured and underinsured motorist coverage will depend on whether the state allows stacking, which allows the insured to collect up to the total limits of coverage for all vehicles owned by the insured, whether they are insured under the same or different policies.
+The price of uninsured and underinsured motorist coverage depends on whether the state allows stacking, which allows the insured to collect up to the total limits of coverage for all vehicles owned by the insured, whether they are insured under the same or different policies.
 Obviously, stacking only benefits those with more than one insured vehicle.
 So if the insured owns 2 vehicles, each insured for up to $25,000 for uninsured motorist coverage and $15,000 for underinsured coverage, then an insurance policy that allows stacking will provide up to $50,000 of uninsured motorist coverage and $30,000 for underinsured motorists for an incident; otherwise the $25,000 limit for that vehicle would apply.
 Obviously, a policy that allows stacking will cost more, since it increases the insurance companies potential liability.
 According to the Property Casualty Insurers Association of America, half the states prohibit stacking, as of 2012.
 Generally, stacking is allowable if not specifically prohibited.

 Part D: Coverage for Auto Damage

-There are 2 different types of coverage for your auto: collision and other-than-collision, or what is sometimes called comprehensive coverage.
+There are 2 types of coverage for your auto: collision and other-than-collision, or what is sometimes called comprehensive coverage.
 Collision coverage covers any damage caused by a collision with another vehicle or object.
 Other-than-collision coverage covers damage from anything else, including missiles or falling objects; fire; theft or larceny; explosion or earthquake; windstorm; hail, water or flood; malicious mischief or vandalism; riot or civil commotion; collision with animals; or breakage of glass.
 Although collision coverage usually has a deductible, some of the damage covered under the other-than-collision coverage has no deductible.

 Generally, the loss settlement consists of actual cash value or the cost of repair.
 If the cost to repair the vehicle exceeds its worth, then the loss will be declared a total loss, and the actual cash value for the vehicle will be paid.